 Nurseries usually tell you to not add fertilizers in your holes when you plant your trees, but this generally refers to chemical fertilizers that can burn the roots of your new plants.
 These fertilizers will also often leach away before your young plants grow enough roots to be able to absorb the nutrients.
 That’s not the case for most organic fertilizers.

 2. Check for Invasive Plants

-One other issue to check for are invasive grasses or weeds in the area you plan to put your garden.
+One other issue to check for is invasive grasses or weeds in the area you plan to put your garden.
 Some of these plants are extremely difficult to control, and you really don’t want to risk them invading any of your garden beds.
 Your young fruit trees will grow more vigorously if they don’t have to compete with grass sod or weeds.

 My worst pest is quack grass.
 It spreads quickly by underground rhizomes (as much as 3-4 feet in one year), and it releases a compound into the soil that suppresses the growth of other plants.
-You can’t kill it by tilling it a couple of times like most grass, as every single chopped up piece of root will just grow into another plant.
-Quack grass photo
+You can’t kill it by tilling it a couple of times like most lawn grass, as every single chopped-up piece of root will just grow into another plant.

 I once tried blocking quack grass with 2 layers of cardboard topped with 4 inches of coarse sawdust, and the grass grew right through it within 3 months.
 I’ve seen these rhizomes pierce through a full-grown potato and heavy 6-mil black plastic, and grow up through 8 inches of soil in a raised bed.